 Paragraph

 Introduction

-Scope of this ISA 1
+Scope of this PSA 1-7

-Going Concern Assumption 2

-Responsibility for Assessment of the Entity's Ability to Continue as a Going Concern 3-7

 Effective Date 8

 Objectives 9

 Requirements

-Risk Assessment Procedures and Related Activities 10-11
+Risk Assessment Procedures and Related Activities.
+10-11

-Evaluating Management's Assessment 12-14
+Evaluating Management's Assessment.
+12-14

 Period beyond Management's Assessment 15

 Additional Audit Procedures When Events or Conditions Are Identified 16

-Audit Conclusions and Reporting 17
+Audit Conclusions and Reporting.
+17

 Use of Going Concern Assumption Appropriate but a Material Uncertainty Exists 18-20

 Use of Going Concern Assumption Inappropriate 21

-Management Unwilling to Make or Extend Its Assessment 22
+Management Unwilling to Make or Extend Its Assessment

-Communication with Those Charged with Governance 23
+Communication with Those Charged with Governance

 Significant Delay in the Approval of Financial Statements 24

 Application and Other Explanatory Material

-Going Concern Assumption A1
+Introduction.
+A1

-Risk Assessment Procedures and Related Activities A2-A6
+Risk Assessment Procedures and Related Activities.
+A2-A6

-Evaluating Management's Assessment A7-A12
+Evaluating Management's Assessment.
+A7-A12

 Period beyond Management's Assessment A13-A14

+Additional Audit Procedures When Events or Conditions Are Identified A15-A18

+Audit Conclusions and Reporting.
+A19